Gnibur/Learning-C/README.md

-K-R-TCPL-Solutions
+Learning C
 ==================

+Here are my solutions to exercises found in books while learning C.
+Until now these are:
-My solutions to the exercises from the book "The C Programming Language" written by K&amp;R
+* "The C Programming Language", written by K&amp;R
+* "Expert C Programming, Deep C Secrets", written by Peter van der Linden